 If the BH RLC Channel To Be Released List IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall release the BH RLC channels in the list.

-If two UL UP TNL Information IEs are included in UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU shall include two DL UP TNL Information IEs in UE CONTEXT MODIFICATION RESPONSE message and setup two RLC entities for the indicated DRB. gNB-CU and gNB-DU use the UL UP TNL Information IEs and DL UP TNL Information IEs to support packet duplication for intra-gNB-DU CA as defined in TS 38.470 [2].
+If two UL UP TNL Information IEs are included and the DRB Mapping Info IE is not contained in UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU shall include two DL UP TNL Information IEs in UE CONTEXT MODIFICATION RESPONSE message and setup two RLC entities for the indicated DRB.
+If the UL UP TNL Information IE with the DRB Mapping Info IE and the UL UP TNL Information IE without the DRB Mapping Info IE are both contained in the UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU shall, if supported, include two DL UP TNL Information IEs in UE CONTEXT MODIFICATION RESPONSE message, setup one RLC entity for the UL UP TNL Information IE without the DRB Mapping Info IE, and map the indicated DRB to the Uu Relay RLC channel based on the DRB Mapping Info IE. gNB-CU and gNB-DU use the UL UP TNL Information IEs and DL UP TNL Information IEs to support packet duplication for intra-gNB-DU CA and multi-path relay as defined in TS 38.470 [2].
 The first UP TNL Information IE of the two UP TNL Information IEs is for the primary path.

 If one or two Additional PDCP Duplication UP TNL Information IEs are included in the UE CONTEXT MODIFICATION REQUEST message for a DRB, the gNB-DU shall, if supported, include one or two Additional PDCP Duplication UP TNL Information IEs in the UE CONTEXT MODIFICATION RESPONSE message and setup one or two additional RLC entities for the indicated DRB.
 The gNB-CU and the gNB-DU use the Additional PDCP Duplication UP TNL Information IEs to support packet duplication for intra-gNB-DU CA as defined in TS 38.470 [2].